jundalisay/superb/content/en/social/economics/fallacies/equilibrium-fallacy.md

 <cite>Paul Samuelson, Economics, Chapter 4 Supply and Demand: The Bare Elements, page 61</cite>
 {{< /quote >}}

 > *Instead of a demand schedule, pantrynomics uses the modern economic table of the Physiocrats to determine the real price of everything in real-time.
 If everyone knows the real price of everything, then information asymmetry and profit maximization stop existing.
 Consequently, economic crises no longer have a chance to form.
+The maxim 'prevention is better than cure' applies to an economy just as it applies to health,

 ![Downward Demand Curve](https://sorasystem.sirv.com/charts/demsup/eq1.png)

-He then goes through a few more paragraphs to prove this.
+Samuelson then goes through a few more paragraphs to prove this.

 ### Smith's Version

-Smith uses only four sentences to explain this from the viewpoint of an impartial spectator (not as a buyer nor seller):
+Smith uses only 4 sentences to explain this from the viewpoint of an impartial spectator (not as a buyer nor seller):

 {{< quote ava="smith" >}}
 <p>The things which have the greatest value in use have frequently little or no value in exchange.
 On the contrary, those which have the greatest value in exchange have frequently little or no value in use.
 Nothing is more useful than water: but it will purchase scarce any thing; scarce any thing can be had in exchange for it.
 A diamond, on the contrary, has scarce any value in use; but a very great quantity of other goods may frequently be had in exchange for it.</p>